-- Reward customers who have come back more than 5 times and have spent over \$500, with a free item on the house. - Reward customers who make a second purchase with a bogo deal, i.e. buy 4 car washes in the next 90 days, get your 5th car wash for free.
+- Reward customers who have come back more than 5 times and have spent over \$500, with a free entree and dessert on the house. - Reward customers who make a second purchase with a bogo deal, i.e. buy 4 salads in the next 90 days, get your 5th salad for free.